Get Earthquakes Fit

-The San Jose Earthquakes have teamed up with Santa Clara County Office of Education and Kaiser Permanente to implement the Get Earthquakes Fit program again for the 2013 season.
+The San Jose Earthquakes have teamed up with Santa Clara County Office of Education to implement the Get Earthquakes Fit program again for the 2014 season.
 Get Earthquakes Fit is a fun, five-week program designed to increase physical activity in the classroom and at home.
 This year, 25 local schools will be incorporating this program in their 3rd and 4th grade curriculum.

 The Get Earthquakes Fit program requires students to engage in 20 minutes of physical activity each day.
-The program opens with an assembly where a Kaiser Permanente Physician encourages the students to be healthy and active.
 Each week a teacher will play a video featuring Earthquakes players designed to show the students some of the exercises in the program to further engage them by providing a visual aid of the exercises.
 Then, at the end of the program, an Earthquakes player will make an appearance to congratulate the students on living a more active lifestyle.
 Students are encouraged to continue playing Get Earthquakes Fit games at home with their families.

 To find out more about the Get Earthquakes Fit program, or to nominate your school, please contact: firstname.lastname@example.org .

 Lack of physical activity is contributing to higher rates of childhood obesity, which increases the risk of diabetes, heart disease, and other health problems.
 By enjoying physical activities together with your children, you'll encourage them to develop a lifelong healthy habit.

 Children are encouraged to play actively for at least 60 minutes each day.
 The Get Earthquakes Fit program helps students reach this goal by participating in 20 minutes of physical activity during class time.
 Parents are encouraged to continue playing these games at home.
 Some of the schools participating this year include:

 - Bracher Elementary